manfred-kaiser/manfred-kaiser/README.md

 ## Support Development

-If you want to support development, you can spend some Ethereum to my address: 0xeC6e9224623B6C1f4394882dA0Cf06793D5d1F83
+If you want to support development, you can spend some Ethereum:

+Address: 0xeC6e9224623B6C1f4394882dA0Cf06793D5d1F83

 ## Installation SSH-MITM